Specific questions for students

 Take advantage of the courses offered by the Virtuellen Hochschule Bayern (vhb)!
 The vhb provides and manages a range of courses designed and taught by scholars from Bavarian universities.
 University of Bamberg subject groups are required to ensure that their examining boards generously recognise and approve courses completed at the vhb and concluded with examinations.

-In his newsletter of 15 October 2020, the Vice-President for Teaching and Learning provides important information on data protection and privacy.
-Please refer to the guidelines for online and hybrid teaching.
+The pages of the university's data security officer contain important German-language information on data protection and privacy in the context of digital teaching.
+Please note the guidelines for online and hybrid teaching.

 What should I do if I can't complete a required internship as planned? [permanently valid]